GCSChris/TinyEngine/README.md

 For your final project, you may make a 'game maker'.
 That is, you will build a tool that someone with no C++ knowledge can use.
 Our pybind11 lab is a good starting point.
 You should document some 2D API for your games.

 Some examples for inspiration
+- Look on the left panel to see the API for the Love2D engine: https://love2d.org/wiki/Main_Page
 - Look at Gamemakers API for inspiration of what commands are exposed. http://docs2.yoyogames.com/
 - https://www.youtube.com/watch?v=b8RyQSvmrEU (Shows a neat console editor)
 - https://www.youtube.com/watch?v=oU69bjOMTUc (Another platformer, shows off some cool extensions to our project, with transparency, particles, etc.)